paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-065-abatements-credits-and-refunds.md

   (F) in the case of any tire taxable under section 4071(a), sold to any person for use as described in section 4221(e)(3); or

   (G) in the case of gasoline, used or sold for use in the production of special fuels referred to in section 4041.
   Subparagraphs (C), (D), and (E) shall not apply in the case of any tax paid under section 4064.
 In the case of the tax imposed by section 4131, subparagraphs (B), (C), (D), and (E) shall not apply and subparagraph (A) shall apply only if the use of the exported vaccine meets such requirements as the Secretary may by regulations prescribe.
 This paragraph shall not apply in the case of any tax imposed under section 4041(a)(1) or 4081 on diesel fuel or kerosene and any tax paid under section 4121.
 Subparagraphs (C) and (D) shall not apply in the case of any tax imposed on gasoline under section 4081 if the requirements of subsection (a)(4) are not met.
 In the case of taxes imposed by subchapter C or D of chapter 32, subparagraph (E) shall not apply.
-In the case of the tax imposed by section 4191, subparagraphs (B), (C), (D), and (E) shall not apply.

 (3) **Tax-paid articles used for further manufacture, etc.** — If the tax imposed by chapter 32 has been paid with respect to the sale of any article (other than coal taxable under section 4121) by the manufacturer, producer, or importer thereof and such article is sold to a subsequent manufacturer or producer before being used, such tax shall be deemed to be an overpayment by such subsequent manufacturer or producer if—